jingkaih/FPGA-digit-recognition/README.md

 Tensorflow: 2.1.0
 Python: 3.6
 ## Introduction
 Binary Neural Network is a kind of neural network that all weights and activations are set to 1 or -1.
-It might look unrealiable at the first glance because massive floating number computation and pricy GPU usage is kinda like the landmark architecture of deep learning, but for networks with only 1 and -1?
+It might look unrealiable at the first glance because massive floating number computation and pricy GPU is kinda like the landmark architecture of deep learning, but for networks with only 1 and -1?
 NO WAY!!

 However, the loss is actually amazingly low according to the [scientific research](https://www.semanticscholar.org/paper/Binarized-Neural-Networks%3A-Training-Deep-Neural-and-Courbariaux-Hubara/6eecc808d4c74e7d0d7ef6b8a4112c985ced104d?p2df).
 Thus Binary Neural Network is suitable for implementing on edge device especially on FPGA due to the trade-off between its limited capacity and the capability of speedy gate-level computation.